L. Patrick Gray: Legal struggles

 For the next eight years, Gray defended his actions as Acting Director of the FBI, testifying before five federal grand juries and four committees of Congress.

 On October 7, 1975, the Watergate Special Prosecutor informed Gray that the last Watergate-related investigation of him had been formally closed.
 Gray was never indicted in relation to Watergate, but the scandal dogged him afterwards.

 In 1978, Gray was indicted, along with Assistant Director Edward Miller, for allegedly having approved illegal break-ins during the Nixon administration.
 Gray vehemently denied the charges, which were dropped in 1980.
 Felt and Miller, who had approved the illegal break-ins during the tenures of four separate FBI directors, including Hoover, Gray, William Ruckelshaus, and Clarence M. Kelley, were convicted and later pardoned by President Ronald Reagan.
 Exonerated by the Department of Justice after a two-year investigation, Gray returned to his law practice in Connecticut.

-Later life
+Later life and death

-After his time in Washington, Gray returned to practicing law at the firm of Suisman, Shapiro, Wool, Brennan, Gray & Greenberg (SSWBGG) in New London, Connecticut.
+After his time in Washington, Gray returned to practicing law at the firm of Suisman, Shapiro, Wool, Brennan, Gray & Greenberg in New London, Connecticut.

-In a 2005 Vanity Fair article, Deputy Director Mark Felt claimed to be Deep Throat, the infamous source of leaks to Bob Woodward and Carl Bernstein.
+In a 2005 Vanity Fair article, Mark Felt claimed to be Deep Throat, the infamous source of leaks to Bob Woodward and Carl Bernstein.
 Woodward, Bernstein, and Post executive editor Benjamin C. Bradlee confirmed the claim.
 Gray spoke about the Watergate scandal for the first time in 32 years on June 26, 2005, ten days before his death from pancreatic cancer.
 He told ABC's This Week that he was in "total shock, total disbelief" when asked about Felt's claim.
 "It was like I was hit with a tremendous sledgehammer."